Published on August 13, 2024

 When to see a doctor

-• Allergy medications don't provide relief or cause annoying side effects
+• Allergy medicines don't provide relief, or they cause side effects.

 Many people — especially children — get used to hay fever symptoms, so they might not seek treatment until the symptoms become severe.
 But getting the right treatment might offer relief.